MagneticPanda/monitor-audio-leakage/README.md

 #### The `State` Field
 - `INITIALISED`: The recording and analytics behaviour has been set for the contact from the CloudWatch sub filter
 - `IN_PROGRESS - AGENT`: The contact is currently connected to an agent
-- `IN_PROGRESS - QUEUE/IVR`
+- `IN_PROGRESS - QUEUE/IVR`: The contact is still in the contact journey (has not yet reached an agent)
 - `COMPLETED - AGENT`: The contact with an agent has been completed
-- `COMPLETED - QUEUE/IVR`: The contact with the queue/IVR has been completed
+- `COMPLETED - QUEUE/IVR`: The contact with the queue/IVR has been completed (no agent was reached)

 #### The `RecordingState` Field
 _These are the different attributes for entries with `COMPLETED - AGENT` states_